EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

 # 4. Write Performance

-Measure performance to overwrite 1B keys into the database.
+Measure performance to randomly overwrite 1B keys into the database.
 The database was first created by sequentially inserting all the 1 B keys.
 The results here do not measure the sequential-insertion phase, it measures only second part of the test that overwrites 1 B keys in random order.
 The test was run with the Write-Ahead-Log (WAL) enabled but fsync on commit was not done to the WAL.

     rocksdb: 15 hours 38 min (1 billion keys); 56.295 micros/op 17K ops/sec 13.8 MB/s; P99.99: 11636.26 micros
     leveldb: many many days (in 5 days it overwrote only 662 million keys out of 1 billion keys)